Children with spelling problems often have difficulty reproducing words.

 The Learning Centre program is designed to improve visual sequential memory.

-The Spalding method is a successful phonics based program to develop reading and spelling.
+The Keys to Reading Program successfully develops reading and spelling.
 The rules of the English language are taught, enabling your child to understand the rules necessary to improve their reading and spelling skills.

 The program focuses on stretching the visual memory in structured steps and teaches the child how to look at words in a new way.